Sustainable Living Tips

 Retire your dryer

-Consider using a drying rack whenever possible instead of always throwing your clothes in the dryer.
-You'll save money, reduce your carbon footprint (up to 1.1 tonnes yearly if you ditch your dryer permanently) and prolong the life of your clothes.
+Consider using a drying rack whenever possible instead of throwing your clothes in the dryer.
+You'll save money, save energy and prolong the life of your clothes.

 Switch to better bulbs